MaterializeInc/materialize/doc/developer/design/20210311_prometheus_source.md

 # Non-Goals

+None of the following are intended to be done with this design:

 * Export our system table logs as prometheus (yet) -- this design covers only the "metrics import" direction.

+* Expose any `CREATE SOURCE` mechanics for importing from arbitrary/external prometheus endpoints.

 * Come up with a data retention scheme other than "older than n minutes gets dropped".
 If this was a full-featured time series database design, we'd want to thin metrics into minute/hour/day buckets.
 This isn't that.

-* (Maybe) don't even expose the `CREATE SOURCE` mechanics externally?

 # Description